WHICH SOLUTIONS CAN LITERATURE TEACH US FOR CONTEmPORARY LEADERSHIP ISSUES?

 - Interdisciplinary and intercultural communication skills

-- New insights and impulses for self-reflection and growth
+- Impulses for self-reflection and personal growth

 - A growing network of life-long learners